ErselSeyit/Lockset_algorithm/README.md

-# Lockset Algorithm - Eraser Data Race Detector
+# 🔒 Lockset Algorithm - Eraser Data Race Detector

-A professional C++ implementation of the Eraser lockset algorithm for dynamic data race detection in multi-threaded programs.
+> A professional C++ implementation of the Eraser lockset algorithm for dynamic data race detection in multi-threaded programs.
+Detects potential race conditions by tracking lock acquisition patterns and shared variable access.

 ## 📋 Table of Contents